dotnet/project-system/docs/dependencies-tree.md

 ## Unresolved dependencies (yellow triangles)

-Just because a project declares a dependency doesn't mean that the reference points to something valid/existant/compatible/etc. VS runs a [design-time build](design-time-builds.md) for each project in order to _resolve_ dependencies (amongst with other tasks).
+Just because a project declares a dependency doesn't mean that the reference points to something valid/existent/compatible/etc. VS runs a [design-time build](design-time-builds.md) for each project in order to _resolve_ dependencies (amongst other tasks).

 Any dependency which fails to resolve will be displayed with a yellow triangle in the tree.